fabianlopezdev/weemston-consulting/README.md

 - `/es` → Spanish
 - `/fr/blog` → French blog

-## Extending the Boilerplate
+## Extending the Project

-The boilerplate is architected to support features that aren't configured by default:
+The project is architected to support additional features:

 ### Switching Deployment Adapters